asdofindia/asdofindia.github.io/_posts/2020-06-19-gpl-api-output.md

 Essentially, if we take this answer as truth, the license of the data coming out of the API is the same as the license of the data going into the software.

 And I think it is upto the covid19india team to specify what that license is.

+**Update after about an hour**:

+But then, there is another layer of complexity here.
+The API in question is a GPL software.
+If someone is using a GPL library to build a larger software and redistributing that software, they would have to distribute it in a GPL-compatible license too.

+And there does not seem to be any exception for software that is interacting with a library over the internet.
+That would mean that a software that is using a GPL API would also have to be released in GPL license if being distributed.

+But, the indiacovidmodel is running on a server.
+It is not being redistributed in the sense of GPL.
+It seems to be that only the output of the running software is distributed.

+Here's a [stackoverflow answer about distributing output](https://opensource.stackexchange.com/a/2343) like this.
+GPL would not mind a web-service running whatever proprietary code and using GPL within it.

+AGPL was created specifically for this purpose.

+Now, imagine if the code here was actually released in AGPL.
+Would the indiacovidmodel then have to be released under AGPL too?

+The crux of the question is whether the use of the API response would be considered as using a linked library.

+If it wouldn't be considered as using a library, then you could essentially wrap any GPL library you want in a GPL microservice and use it in your proprietary service.

+Therefore, I think, it is in the spirit of GPL license that libraries accessed through APIs is also considered as using the library directly.
+Therefore, if covid19india were using AGPL, indiacovidmodel would also have to use AGPL.